decretist/Gratian/papers/working/main.md

     the -_que_ ending should actually be detached as an enclitic.

-    False positives over-represent the frequency of occurrence of the -_que_’ enclitic as a conjunction by an order of magnitude.
+    False positives over-represent the frequency of occurrence of the '-_que_’ enclitic as a conjunction by an order of magnitude.
     Including all false positives makes 'xque' the 37th most frequent word in the sample, while excluding them makes it the 376th most frequent word.
 There are 55 occurrences of the word